 In computer science, a shared pool of resources, which are made available to multiple users through the Internet.

 A cryptocurrency built on its own native blockchain, intended to be used as a store of value and medium of exchange within that ecosystem.

-An offline device used to store cryptocurrencies.
+An offline wallet that is never connected to the internet.
+These wallets protect cryptocurrencies from getting hacked online.
 Cold wallets can be hardware devices or simply sheets of paper containing a user's private keys.
-Because cold wallets are not connected to the internet, they are generally a safer method of storing cryptocurrencies.

 Any asset accepted as security for a loan, such as a physical asset like real estate, or a digital asset like an NFT.